patricklafrance/wmfnext-shell/README.md

  > **Note**
  >
- > Using React Router loader is one solution to data fetching.
-Depending of the needs of an application, it might not be the best solution.
-For example, React Router loaders doesn't play very well with [TanStack Query](https://tanstack.com/query/latest).
+ > Loaders is one solution for data fetching which works very well with React Router.
+Depending of the needs of your application, it might not be the best solution.
+An alternative like [TanStack Query](https://tanstack.com/query/latest) is also a great choice even if it's not a data fetching solution supported natively by React Router.

 👉 First, add a new page with a loader function to the remote module application.